Breaking the cubic barrier in the Solovay-Kitaev algorithm: Context and history

 Spectral gap results of this type have a separate and longer history.
 First, Kazhdan established that certain finitely generated discrete groups $\Gamma$ have a universal spectral gap property, which he called property (T) \cite{Kazhdan:dual}.
 Later, Margulis \cite{Margulis:means}, Sullivan \cite{Sullivan:additive}, Drinfeld \cite{Drinfeld:additive}, and Lubotzky, Phillips, and Sarnak \cite{LPS:hecke1,LPS:hecke2} found examples of finite sets $A$ in particular compact $G$ with uniform spectral gaps.
 Lubotzky, Phillips, and Sarnak also emphasized the connection between spectral gaps and explicit bounds for equidistribution.
-By now, people conjecture that any $A$ that densely generates any compact, semisimple $G$ has a uniform spectral gap.
-Building on work of Bourgain and Gamburd \cite{BG:su2,BG:sud}, Benoist and de Saxce \cite{BdS:gap} established a uniform spectral gap when $G$ is simple and the matrix entries of all $a \in A$ are algebraic numbers.
+This work led to the conjecture that any $A$ that densely generates any compact, semisimple $G$ has a uniform spectral gap.
+Building on work of Bourgain and Gamburd \cite{BG:su2,BG:sud}, Benoist and de Saxce \cite{BdS:gap} established a uniform spectral gap when $G$ is simple and $A$ is an algebraic gate set.

-Boutonnet, Ioana, and Salehi-Golsefidy \cite{BIG:local} recently generalized the spectral gap condition to a local condition that makes sense for non-compact groups and infinite measure spaces.
-They also generalized the theorem of Benoist and de Saxce to prove the following: If $G$ is a simple real Lie group that need not be compact, then every finitely generated, dense, algebraic $\Gamma \subset G$ has a symmetric subset $A \subseteq \Gamma$ with a local spectral gap.
-Their Corollary H implies a non-algorithmic existence version of our result for every set $A$ of algebraic elements that densely generates $G$, with an optimal word length of
+Boutonnet, Ioana, and Salehi-Golsefidy \cite{BIG:local} recently generalized the spectral gap condition to a local condition that makes sense for noncompact groups and infinite measure spaces.
+They also generalized the theorem of Benoist and de Saxce to prove the following: If $G$ is a simple real Lie group that need not be compact, then every finitely generated, dense, algebraic group $\Gamma \subset G$ has a symmetric subset $A \subseteq \Gamma$ with a local spectral gap.
+Their Corollary H implies a nonalgorithmic existence version of our result for every symmetric algebraic gate set $A$ that densely generates $G$, with an optimal word length of $\ell = O(n+R)$.

-When $G$ is compact and semisimple and $A$ densely generates $G$ and is otherwise arbitrary, Varju \cite[Sec.~1.5]{Varju:compact} established equidistribution with words of length $\ell = O((\log 1/\eps)^3)$.
+When $G$ is compact and semisimple and $A$ densely generates $G$ and is otherwise arbitrary, Varju \cite[Sec.~1.5]{Varju:compact} established equidistribution with words of length $\ell = O(n^3)$.
 We wonder whether our methods can be used to reduce this exponent.

-Algorithmic approximation when $A$ is symmetric and otherwise general is the topic of this article.
-An algorithmic Solovay-Kitaev theorem when $A$ is asymmetric was recently established by Bouland and Giurgica-Tiron \cite{BG:ifsk} for $\SU(d)$ and $\SL(d,\C)$.
-Their exponent $\alpha$ increases with $d$.
+Finally, in the inverse-free Solovay--Kitaev theorem of Bouland--Giurgica-Tiron \cite{BG:ifsk} for $\SU(d)$ and $\SL(d,\C)$, the word length exponent $\alpha$ increases with $d$.
+It is an interesting question whether there is a polynomial-time algorithm for this inverse-free case with any bound for $\alpha$ independent of $d$.